If you need new carpeting in your home, you might want to look into some of the great eco-friendly carpets on the market today.

 Look for these collections in their Natural Grounds line:

 - Sachi Black Bean

 - Marisol Sand

-BH&G mentioned one other manufacturer called Earth Weave.
-They have the Bio-Floor collection, which means that their rugs are 100% biodegradable with 100% natural rubber backingand 100% natural wool fibers.
-There rugs are also non-toxic.
-Their website states:
+Their rugs are 100% biodegradable with 100% natural rubber backing and 100% natural wool fibers.
+Their rugs are also non-toxic.

 “Our products are made using undyed, untreated wool on the face, along with hemp, cotton, jute and natural rubber for the backing materials.”

-Check into recycled carpet products when you are ready for some new flooring.
+I hope you will take the time to check into eco-friendly flooring and recycled carpet products when you are ready for some new flooring.

 Writing a home building blog that chronicles new homes during different phases of construction from a consumers’ point-of-view is rather unique and loads of fun.
 Basically, my tips are a collection of checklists for what I think should (and should not) go into building a quality home.
 So let’s have fun seeing what’s new in the housing market these days!